 How-To

 If you live with a dog or a cat in Singapore, your floor is taking abuse no shop catalogue ever talks about.
 Claw scratches in the high-traffic lane, the occasional accident on the rug, and the constant skid-slide-run of an excited dog after dinner.
 After 200+ completed installs across HDB flats, condos and landed homes, we've learned which floors hold up and which fail badly.
-The short answer: only one option is genuinely worth specifying for a pet household.
+Almost every shop in Singapore claims to sell scratch resistant flooring, so this page sets out what that phrase has to mean before it counts, and which floor is genuinely worth specifying for a pet household.

 What pet owners actually need

 Strip away the marketing and there are four real requirements: a hard, scratch-resistant top layer that doesn't show every claw mark; a 100% waterproof core so accidents don't soak in and stink; a quiet, soft underfoot surface so paws have grip and the running doesn't echo; and a realistic price.
-Tile fails on noise and grip.
 Hardwood fails on water.
 Laminate fails on water badly.
-That leaves vinyl.
+Tile is unbeatable on scratches and water but louder underfoot, and grip comes down to picking a matt or slip-rated finish rather than a gloss.
+Vinyl is the easiest all-rounder for a pet home, and a well-specced tile is a genuine alternative if you would rather have the harder floor.

 Pet suitability scorecard